Generic name: abatacept [ a-BAY-ta-sept ]

-Brand Name: Orencia, Orencia ClickJect, Orencia Prefilled Syringe
+Brand names: Orencia, Orencia ClickJect, Orencia Prefilled Syringe

 What is abatacept?

-Abatacept is used to treat the symptoms of rheumatoid arthritis, and to prevent joint damage caused by these conditions. abatacept is for adults and children who are at least 2 years old.
+Abatacept is used to treat symptoms of rheumatoid arthritis, and to prevent joint damage caused by these conditions. abatacept is for adults and children at least 2 years old.

 Abatacept is also used to treat active psoriatic arthritis in adults.

 Abatacept is not a cure for any autoimmune disorder and will only treat the symptoms of your condition.

 Abatacept may also be used for purposes not listed in this medication guide.